Spoiler Scale (How spoilery is this article on a scale of 1 to 10)? 8

 The title should key the viewer in to the level of violence to expect from this film.
 Yet only one person dies on screen at the very end.
 Arguably, the most visceral scene involves a single punch to the face from a man to a woman.
 From a pair of Friedkin’s favorite shots (over the shoulder), the effect of Sharla’s battle of wills with Joe is evident.

 With a mass shooting tied to the release of one of the more violent superhero movies of the year, The Dark Knight Rises, we are in the midst of a whole new round of allegations about the escalation of violence in movies as desensitizing the masses in general.
 If a viewer feels that way, then Killer Joe is as fair a target of righteous indignation as about two or three dozen other films released this year (including Quentin Tarantino’s Django Unchained, released on Christmas Day no less).
 But even in the midst of a media age that has seen a proliferation of TV shows like Game of Thrones, R-rated video games, and everything-goes on the internet, viewers still expect an extraordinary experience when they venture to the cinema.
 In this context, how can we deny the right of an artist to make an emotional impact?
-If a filmmaker is not permitted to shock and upset, then he or she ceases to act with the requisite freedom of of an artist.
+If a filmmaker is not permitted to shock, then he or she ceases to act with the requisite freedom of an artist.
 And more to the point, what can be said about the viewer who refuses to be challenged?